SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - Sure, you can ask people how they felt about a certain change, and take this feeling as a metric.
 The priority is the happiness of the members, more than any results.

 _Common metrics people often take are tournament wins, number of active members, or number of active members in sessions, etc._
 - Unfortunately, even the result from such a metric can be misleading.
-Just because you have less members this year doesn't mean you were shit at running the club.
+Just because you have fewer members this year doesn't mean you were shit at running the club.
 There are more factors out of your control than you can imagine.
 - 'How skilled juniors are' shouldn't be the metric of whether you are a good mentor because everyone has different starting points.
 It's about whether they're getting better.
 It's about whether they feel happy in this club.

 Sure, there aren't any provable 'harms' of using inaccurate metrics, except for the long-term culture of the club where juniors feel themselves being pushed towards results instead of enjoying the process.